Day 6

 At the junction of Low Road and Tinkers’ Lane leading up to the Fen, I saw some Tricholoma sulphureum (Fig. 6.0).

-After entering the reserve, I found a Lepista nuda (Fig. 6.1), more Stropharia and the same irregular white fungi from previous visits.
+After entering the reserve, I found a Lepista nuda (Fig. 6.1), more Stropharia and the same irregular white fungi – Tricholoma album – from previous visits.

-I also found a spiky pink fungus — an Armillaria species (Figs. 6.2) — which I later found all over the woodland.
+I also found a spiky pink fungus — a species of Armillaria — also found throughout the woodland.

 BASECAMP AREA

-Near Basecamp, I spotted the slime mould Trichia decipiens (Fig. 6.3) and also, I think, Trichia decipiens its juvenile white form on the same log.
+Near Basecamp, I spotted the slime mould Trichia decipiens (Fig. 6.2) and also its juvenile white form on the same log.

-From previous weeks, I saw: the clustered brown species from week five, the Tricholomopsis rutilans, the Peziza species and the Laccaria laccata troop.
+From previous weeks, I saw: the clustered Cortinarius from week five, the Tricholomopsis rutilans, the Peziza and the Laccaria laccata troop.

-At Basecamp, I spotted Coprinellus micaceus by the log circle.
+At Basecamp, I spotted Coprinellus micaceus (Fig. 6.3) by the log circle.

 THE DELL